ChristopherBeltran/ChristopherBeltran.github.io/_posts/2019-05-29-from_building_with_legos_to_a_barrel_of_monkeys.markdown

 *The helpers automatically make all of the associations between the classes and format into HTML.
 Magic!*

 * Lastly, the Controller which handles all of the routing of the Web App and is responsible for communicating data between Models and Views.
+The Controller is exactly as it sounds, acting as the control tower of the application deciding which views need to be rendered after a given action and deciding what to fetch from the Models and how to send it to be displayed in the Views.

 With all this ease and beauty provided by one language, how can one possibly leave?!